tenox7/wfm/README.md

 Flag `-acm_addr=:80` is used for Auto Cert Manager to obtain the cert and then redirect to port 443/https.
 Flag  `-acm_file=/var/cache/wfm-certs.json` is where the certificates and keys are stored.
 This file is opened before chroot.
+As such it's desired for WFM to be started as root, then setuid and chroot on it's own rather than through systemd/launchd.

 The `-acm_host=` is a repeated flag that adds hosts to a whitelist.
 ACM will only obtain certificates for whitelisted hosts.
 If your WFM